Pete Halat

-Halat was elected mayor in 1989 and lost a re-election bid in 1993.
+Halat was elected mayor in 1989, and likely damaged by allegations as well as testimony in a previous 1991 federal trial involving the criminal conspiracy leading to the Sherry murders, lost a re-election bid in a three-way race in 1993 by just 17 votes out of 8,564 total cast following the posting of the final tally.
 The FBI investigation eventually ended the city's long tolerance for wide open, illegal gambling and striptease clubs with exorbitantly priced drinks, the purchase of which served as a front for prostitution.

 History

 Pete Halat and Vincent Sherry became law partners in 1981.
-Sherry was appointed a circuit judge in 1986.
+Sherry was appointed and sworn in as a circuit judge on July 28, 1986.